cristianvasquez/obsidian-lab/README.md

 # Contributing

-Perhaps someone else wants to do write a similar one using javascript, rust, or other language? :D
+Pull requests are both welcome and appreciated.

-Pull requests are both, welcome and appreciated
+> I love coffee, you can send me one here: <https://www.buymeacoffee.com/pelado> :D